 |Established:||1 May 2014|

-|Responsible/Originating Department:||Graduate Studies Office|
+|Responsible/Originating Department:||Graduate Studies and Postdoctoral Affairs|

 |Executive Contact:||Associate Vice-President, Graduate Studies and Postdoctoral Affairs|

 Policy 40 – The Chair